simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 ### Deduplication

-As a convenience `import` does *deduplication* while reading transactions.
+`import` does *time-based deduplication*, to detect only the new transactions since the last successful import.
-This does not mean "ignore transactions that look the same", but rather "ignore transactions that have been seen before".
+(This does not mean "ignore transactions that look the same", but rather "ignore transactions that have been seen before".)
-This is intended for when you are periodically importing foreign data which may contain already-imported transactions.
+This is intended for when you are periodically importing downloaded data, which may overlap with previous downloads.
-So eg, if every day you download bank CSV files containing redundant data, you can safely run `hledger import bank.csv` and only new transactions will be imported.
+Eg if every week (or every day) you download a bank's last three months of CSV data, you can safely run `hledger import thebank.csv` each time and only new transactions will be imported.
-(`import` is idempotent.)

 Since the items being read (CSV records, eg) often do not come with unique identifiers, hledger detects new transactions by date, assuming